 - Slowly add the milk, whisking and removing any lumps as you go until all the milk has been added.

-- Leave to rest whilst the oven heats.
+- Leave to rest for 20 minutes

 - Using a muffin tin.
 Drop a small splash of sunflower oil into each hole and place in the oven to heat up.

 - Once the tin is hot, remove from the oven and pour your mixture into each section, filling it up halfway.

 - Place back in the oven for 20-25 minutes and resist the urge to open the oven beforehand.

 - You can freeze your puddings after they have cooled to use for a future meal, just place in a hot oven straight from the freezer to warm through for a minute or two before serving.

 Looking for a roast chicken recipe?

 Try this Butter sage chicken with a mushroom sauce now!